Objectification: What’s the Big Deal, Anyway??

 But how can we all?
 Not every woman has a 23-inch waist and a C-cup, and not every woman should!
-What’s more, these depictions are almost always digitally altered (blemishes concealed, cellulite removed, face reshaped), making it impossible for anybody to reach this so-called ‘standard of beauty’.
-No wonder so many women experience insecurity, self-objectification, depression, eating disorders, and sexual dysfunction after looking at these images.
+What’s more, these depictions are almost always digitally altered (blemishes concealed, cellulite removed, waist tightened, face reshaped, abs added), making it impossible for anybody to reach this so-called ‘standard of beauty’.
+No wonder so many women experience debilitating insecurity, self-objectification, depression, eating disorders, and sexual dysfunction after looking at these images.

 Is it really about teaching women how to be attractive, or is it more about tapping into female insecurities?

 Objectification is what makes girls and women feel the need to look perfect in front of peers and prospective dates.
 It fuels our insecurity and says, “Hey, you’d be more desirable if only your thighs were more toned, your skin was more tanned, your abs were flatter, and your lips were fuller.
 Go hit the gym — or just buy this product NOW!”